 the flow of electricity through a dish of alum salt,

-as though the very aether could be wrung like cow’s milk,
+as though the aether was wrung like cow’s milk

-like a child who blows bubbles through a straw
+and bubble like a child who blows into a bowl

 How can they not think of Prometheus